 Check the meeting is really necessary

 A good number of meetings could’ve easily been an email, saving everyone time.
-There are some simple ways to check if you are better off sending an email, which you can find in our how to tell if the meeting really needs to happen.
-In simple terms, the best way to save time when it comes to meetings is to only have them when they’re really needed.
+In simple terms, the best way to save time when it comes to meetings is only to have them when they’re really needed.

 Cut down the invite list